 5 ~ WINTER FUN & OUTDOOR ACTIVITIES

 Denverites are always out enjoying the great outdoors.
 Bundle up for free ice skating at the Downtown Denver Rink at Skyline Park (Nov.
 1–Dec.
 31, 2021).
-You’ll hear DJs spinning on Friday nights, live music on Saturday nights and family entertainment Sunday afternoons) and at Denver International Airport’s ice skating rink on the DEN plaza.
-Take a hayride, walk the trail of lights and visit Santa’s workshop at the enchanting Trail of Lights (Nov.
+You’ll hear DJs spinning on Friday nights, live music on Saturday nights and family entertainment Sunday afternoons!
+Walk a glittering trail of lights and carole with singing Christmas trees at the enchanting Trail of Lights (Nov.
 26–Jan.
 2, 2022) at Denver Botanic Gardens at Chatfield Farms.
 Sports fans can cheer on the Denver Broncos, Colorado Avalanche, Denver Nuggets and Colorado Mammoth at games throughout the holiday season.
-And beer lovers will raise an extra frosty glass at the Winter Brew Fest at Mile High Station.
+And beer lovers will raise an extra frosty glass at the Winter Brew Fest (Jan 22, 2022) at Mile High Station.